samjameshambridge/--outdated-Personal-Website/README.md

 Project is: \_finished.

-Although I will make additions and changes along the way as my skills and projects change.
-This website is deployed and considered finished.
+This site is no longer used and has been replaced with a React Application hosted on the same domain (https://samjameshambridge.com).
+The github repo for the new site can be found at: https://github.com/samjameshambridge/personal-website-v2.

 ## Inspiration

-After beginning to write a lot of my own projects, I wanted a website which I could use to display and showcase them.
+When I started teaching myself Front End Development, I designed and created this website to showcase my emerging portfolio to potential employers.

-The aim was to create a website which felt fairly original and simple.
+The aim was to create a website which felt original and simple.
 I didn't want to have too many effects and animations, i wanted to it to be clear and accessible.

 ## Contact